plasma-js/plasma/README.md

 # plasma
-A web framework ready for Node enviroment with Africa ORM, Hapi.js and Laravel Mix for web bundle.
+A web enviroment for Node with África.js, Hapi.js and Laravel Mix for web bundle.

 ## Quickstart